neuralchen/RainNet/README.md

 # RainNet: A Large-Scale Imagery Dataset and Benchmark for Spatial Precipitation Downscaling
 # Accepted by NeurIPS 2022
-Xuanhong Chen*, Kairui Feng*, Bingbing Ni, Naiyuan Liu, Yifan Lu, Ziang Liu, Zhengyan Tong
+Xuanhong Chen*, Kairui Feng*, Naiyuan Liu, Bingbing Ni**, Yifan Lu, Zhengyan Tong , Ziang Liu

-\* equal contribution
+\* Equal contribution
+\*\* Corresponding author

 [[Project Website]](https://neuralchen.github.io/RainNet) [[Paper]](https://arxiv.org/abs/2012.09700)

 ## Abstract
-Spatial Precipitation Downscaling is one of the most important problems in the geo-science community.
-However, it still remains an unaddressed issue.
-Deep learning is a promising potential solution for downscaling.
-In order to facilitate the research on precipitation downscaling for deep learning, we present the first REAL (non-simulated) Large-Scale Spatial Precipitation Downscaling Dataset, RainNet, which contains *62,424* pairs of low-resolution and high-resolution precipitation maps for 17 years.
-Contrary to simulated data, this real dataset covers various types of real meteorological phenomena (e.g., Hurricane, Squall, etc.), and shows the physical characters - Temporal Misalignment, Temporal Sparse and Fluid Properties - that challenge the downscaling algorithms.
-In order to fully explore potential downscaling solutions, we propose an implicit physical estimation framework to learn the above characteristics.
-Eight metrics specifically considering the physical property of the data set are raised, while fourteen models are evaluated on the proposed dataset.
-Finally, we analyze the effectiveness and feasibility of these models on precipitation downscaling task.
+AI-for-science approaches have been applied to solve scientific problems (e.g., nuclear fusion, ecology, genomics, meteorology) and have achieved highly promising results.
+Spatial precipitation downscaling is one of the most important meteorological issues and urgently requires the participation of AI.
+However, the lack of a well-organized and annotated large-scale dataset hinders the training and verification of more effective and advancing deep-learning models for precipitation downscaling.
+To alleviate these obstacles, we present the first large-scale spatial precipitation downscaling dataset named \emph{RainNet}, which contains more than $62,400$ pairs of high-quality low/high-resolution precipitation maps for over $17$ years, ready to help the evolution of deep learning models in precipitation downscaling.
+Specifically, the precipitation maps carefully collected in RainNet cover various meteorological phenomena (e.g., hurricane, squall), which is of great help to improve the model generalization ability.
+In addition, the map pairs in RainNet are organized in the form of image sequences ($720$ maps per month or 1 map/hour), showing complex physical properties, e.g., temporal misalignment, temporal sparse, and fluid properties.
+Two deep-learning-oriented metrics are specifically introduced to evaluate or verify the comprehensive performance of the trained model, (e.g., prediction maps reconstruction accuracy).
+To illustrate the applications of RainNet, 14 state-of-the-art models, including deep models and traditional approaches, are evaluated.
+To fully explore potential downscaling solutions, we propose an implicit physical estimation benchmark framework to learn the above characteristics.
+Extensive experiments demonstrate the value of RainNet in training and evaluating downscaling models.

 ## Samples in RainNet